Mamre Moravian Mission Station

-In 1808 the governor of the Cape, Lord Caledon, welcomed the establishment of a mission by Kohrhammer and Schmidt, two Moravian missionaries from Germany.
+In 1808 the governor of the Cape, Lord Caledon, welcomed the establishment of a mission by Kohrhammer and Schmitt, two Moravian missionaries from Germany.

 In 1967 the double-ended church and parsonage in Main Road, Mamre, were declared national monuments.
 The original water mill has been lovingly restored and is today used as a museum.